-When a job is submitted, M3 job manager (CMNGJOB) is in command and controls the execution.
+When a job is submitted, the batch job manager (CMNGJOB) is in command and controls the execution.

 The queue is determined by the job control record in CJBCMD.
 Jobs without a specific queue assignment are placed in the default queue QBATCH.